LindaOjo/Lindaojo.com/content/blog/articles/Angular — How to display one component within another.md

 </div>

-Before we get started, all of the code for this tutorial can be found in my GitHub Repository.
+Before we get started, all of the code for this tutorial can be found in my <a href="https://github.com/LindaOjo/Display-One-Component-within-Another" target="_blank" class="link"></a> GitHub Repository.

 Let's begin with an Angular project which has a container component.
 We are going to display another component (let's call it child component) within the container component in this post.